 Explorer relies on traffic flow data stored in the PCE traffic database.
 When a single disk is used for all PCE storage, the default traffic database disk usage limit is in effect.
 When the amount of traffic flow data exceeds the limit, older data is pruned, and is no longer available in Explorer.
-To increase the amount of storage available for traffic flow data, you can set up a separate disk for the traffic database and set runtime parameters as required for a two-storage-device configuration.
-For more information, see "PCE Storage Device Partitions" in the PCE Installation and Upgrade Guide.
+To increase the amount of storage available for traffic flow data, the PCE can use a separate disk for the traffic database and be configured with runtime parameters as required for a two-storage-device configuration.